zerosumsum/GamePass/README.md

 ## Mobile First

 GamePass works on your phone.
 Responsive design fits any screen. iPhone frame on desktop.
 Full screen on mobile.
 Touch controls work perfectly.

+## What You Own

+Your Gem NFT belongs to you.
+Trade it.
+Sell it.
+Keep it.
+Your PASS tokens belong to you.
+Spend them.
+Hold them.
+Your scores stay on blockchain forever.